Road Trip vs. Flying: How to Pick What’s Best for You This Holiday Season

 Once the plane lands at your destination, you’ll need a way to get around.
 Renting a car can be pricey, with a $25-a-day rental car often totaling hundreds of dollars once fees and taxes are added.
 Public transportation and rideshares can be a cost-saving option once you land, but you’ll need to factor those in.

-“Even far-flung airports—I’m looking at you, Denver and Washington, D.C.-Dulles—now have public transit options, which would always be my first choice,” Potter said.
+“Even far-flung airports—I’m looking at you, Denver and Washington, D.C.-Dulles—now have public transit options, which would always be my first choice,” said Kyle Potter, executive editor of Thrifty Traveler.

 A family gets ready for a road trip in their vehicle.